ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 In the example above, the second parameter, `lastName`, is optional.
 This is because it is written as `lastName?: string`.
 Note that this is equivalent to declaring it as `lastName: string | undefined` (the question mark is equivalent syntax).

 ### Anonymous functions

 Anonymous functions are a little bit different from function declarations.
 When a function appears in a place where TypeScript can determine how it's going to be called, the parameters of that function are automatically given types.

 ```typescript
 // No type annotations here, but TypeScript can spot the bug
 const names = ["Alice", "Bob", "Eve"];

 // Contextual typing for function
 names.forEach(function (s) {
   console.log(s.toUppercase());
 });

 // Contextual typing also applies to arrow functions
 names.forEach((s) => {
   console.log(s.toUppercase());
 });
 ```

-Typescript would flag an error `Property 'toUppercase' does not exist on type 'string'.
+TypeScript would flag an error `Property 'toUppercase' does not exist on type 'string'.
 Did you mean 'toUpperCase'?` in the above example.
 Even though the parameter `s` didn't have a type annotation, TypeScript used the types of the `forEach` function, along with the inferred type of the array, to determine the type `s` will have.
 This process is called contextual typing because the context that the function occurred within informs what type it should have.

 We learned how to write types on a function, but it's very common in JavaScript to pass functions as values.
 For example, using `map`, `reduce`, or any type of callback, a function accepts another function as a parameter.
 Let's look at how to write the type of such a function.